george-aidonidis/blog/content/blog/side-projects/index.md

 ### Why?

-Lets see some of the most common reasons of why a side project does not see the finish line
+Lets see some of the reasons why a side project never sees the finish line.

 #### Idea is too 'wide'

 This is the most common scenario.
-You start out by thinking you can build the next commerce solution for fresh vegetables.
+You start out by thinking you can build the next e-commerce solution for fresh vegetables.
 You ask a few of your friends if they would use it and suddenly you are their new god, waiting to save them from all the packaged madness!

 And you have no idea on where to start ¯\\\_(ツ)\_/¯‍